 9. Work with Cyber Insurance Provider

 In the event of a cyber incident, contact your insurance company immediately and follow their protocol for mitigating damage.
-If you try to remediate yourself immediately, you may inadvertently destroy or alter evidence that the insurance company needs to investigate/process a claim.
+If you try to remediate yourself immediately, you may inadvertently destroy or alter evidence that the insurance company needs to investigate/process a claim or determine general liability.
 Have an incident response plan in concert with your insurance company.

 In other words, treat it like a crime scene, according to Reinmuth.